rohanhrk/core/oops.md

 ## STATIC AND FINAL KEYWORD
+###### STATIC :
-**Static** : static is used to define the class member that can be used independently of any object of the class.
+static is used to define the class member that can be used independently of any object of the class.
 In other word, If a variable is static, then it would be common to all the object.
 For example if we want to count the number of student objects created by student class, then we can keep a static variable called num_students and increment it in the constructor.

-Code :
+###### Code :
 ```
 public class Main {
 	public class Student {